HCRG Care Group: Ransomware

 HCRG Care Group was the target of a cyberattack in February 2025 from the Medusa ransomware group.
 Medusa claimed to have encrypted over 50tb of data, with over 2tb of data of it being uploaded, including sensitive medical records, financial records, and identities.
 The group demanded $2m ransom to not release the data.

 In March, HCRG Care Group attempted to use a UK court-ordered injunction to compel a cybersecurity breach reporting website, databreaches.net, to remove references to examples of data taken from HCRG Care Group's systems.
 The injunction was issued by High Court judge Michael Soole, based on the request by HCRG's attorneys at Pinsent Masons.
 The US-based maintainer of the website refused to comply due to the injunction's inapplicable jurisdiction, and published details of the injunction online, noting the chilling effects of suppressing speech.
 Their domain registrar also declined to comply.

-Profit
+HCRG notified patients their personal information was breached 15 months later.

+Financial performance

+Virgin Care Group ownership

 The company said in 2018 that it had never made a profit overall from its NHS services, and that it had invested its own money into the business, although accounts show that individual parts of the group with NHS contracts have made profits.

 Sir Richard Branson wrote in January 2018:Over the last 50 years, I have been fortunate to build many successful companies and do not want or intend to profit personally from the NHS.
 Indeed, I have invested millions in Virgin Care to help it transform its services for the better and to improve both the patient and employee experience.
 Contrary to reports, the Virgin Care group has not made a profit to date.
 If and when I could take a dividend from Virgin Care (which would make us a profit over and above our overall investment), I will invest 100% of that money back into helping NHS patients young and old, with our frontline employees deciding how best to spend it.

 In December 2021, the company's press release said: "Neither Virgin, nor its founder, has ever taken a penny from the business, committing instead to reinvest any returns back into the company and its frontline services."